provandal/binarydigittrainer/replit.md

 # Overview

-This is a neural network educational application built as a Binary Digit Trainer.
-The application allows users to create binary patterns on an 8x8 grid and train a simulated neural network to recognize digits.
-It features a comprehensive interface with real-time visualization of network training, predictions, metrics, and testing capabilities.
-The project is built using a modern React frontend with Express.js backend architecture.
+This is a simplified educational Binary Digit Trainer that teaches neural network fundamentals through step-by-step visualization.
+Users draw binary digits (0 or 1) on a 3×3 pixel canvas where each pixel is a 3×3 grid of sub-pixels.
+The neural network architecture is 9→4→2 (9 input neurons for pixels, 4 hidden neurons, 2 output neurons for digits 0 and 1).
+The application demonstrates the complete training cycle: forward pass, loss calculation, and backpropagation with real-time weight and activation updates.

 # User Preferences